Facebook 'refriends' Australia after changes to media laws

 Facebook last week blocked Australian users from sharing and viewing news content on its popular social media platform, drawing criticism from publishers and the government.

-But after a series of talks between Frydenberg and Facebook CEO Mark Zuckerberg, a concession deal has been struck.
+But after a series of talks between Treasurer Josh Frydenberg and Facebook CEO Mark Zuckerberg, a concession deal has been struck, with Australian news expected to return to the social media site in coming days.

 The issue has been widely watched internationally as other countries including Canada and Britain consider similar legislation.

-“Facebook has refriended Australia, and Australian news will be restored to the Facebook platform,” Treasurer Josh Frydenberg told reporters in Canberra on Tuesday.
+“Facebook has refriended Australia, and Australian news will be restored to the Facebook platform,” Frydenberg told reporters in Canberra on Tuesday.

 Frydenberg said Australia had been a “proxy battle for the world” as other jurisdictions engage with tech companies over a range of issues around news and content.